-a) The City will continue to update the Memorandum of Understanding (MOU) with the CMSCWD as needed detailing the cooperative process that will be used for coordination between the District plan activities (including regulation and enforcement when needed) and the City's land use and permitting responsibilities, to help to minimize the permit approval timeline and

-- minimize duplication of efforts.
+- a) The City will continue to update the Memorandum of Understanding (MOU) with the CMSCWD as needed detailing the cooperative process that will be used for coordination between the District plan activities (including regulation and enforcement when needed) and the City's land use and permitting responsibilities, to help to minimize the permit approval timeline and minimize duplication of efforts.
 (Addresses Goals/Policies/Strategies 1 and 4) - b) The City will continue to update a Memorandum of Understanding (MOU) with the CLFLWD as needed detailing the cooperative process that will be used for coordination between the District plan activities (including regulation and enforcement in shoreland and floodplain areas) and the City's land use and permitting responsibilities, to help to minimize the permit approval timeline and minimize duplication of efforts.
+(Addresses

-(Addresses Goals/Policies/Strategies 1 and 4) - c) The City will continue to participate in the Districts' Total Maximum Daily Load (TMDL) studies of impaired waters, and will cooperate with the Districts in the implementation of TMDL plans.
-The City will implement its Development Code to manage land use to protect the water resources in the City, including the Impaired Waters.
-(Addresses Goals/Policies/Strategies 1, 2 and 3) - d) The City will cooperate with the CMSCWD as the District implements the cost-share projects identified within Scandia in the District Management Plan.
+Goals/Policies/Strategies 1 and 4) - c) The City will continue to participate in the Districts' Total Maximum Daily Load (TMDL) studies of impaired waters, and will cooperate with the Districts in the implementation of TMDL plans.
+The City will implement its Development Code to manage land use to protect the water resources in the

+City, including the Impaired Waters.
+(Addresses Goals/Policies/Strategies 1, 2 and 3)

+- d) The City will cooperate with the CMSCWD as the District implements the cost-share projects identified within Scandia in the District Management Plan.
 The District indicated that it will bear the costs for design and installation of the projects on a case by case basis.
-(Addresses Goals/Policies/Strategies 1 and 3) - e) The City will complete an inventory and map of its existing stormwater management system.
+(Addresses Goals/Policies/Strategies 1 and 3) - e) The City will add new storm sewer and other stormwarter management infrasturcutre, as needed, to its in-place inventory and map of its existing stormwater management system.
 (Addresses Goals/Policies/Strategies 1, 5 and 6) - f) The City will support the implementation of the CLFLWD's TMDL plan for Bone Lake by implementing its Shoreland and Floodplain ordinances.
 The City requests that the Watershed District continue to implement its storm water management and erosion control ordinance in the Bone Lake watershed area.
 The City supports and will cooperate with the projects the CLFLWD has identified to implement the Bone Lake TMDL study.
 (Addresses Goals/Policies/Strategies 1 and 3) - g) The City supports the Rice Creek Watershed District's efforts to study White Rock Lake and identify potential issues related to water quality and lake management.
-(Addresses Goals/Policies/Strategies 1 and 3) - h) The City will cooperate with the education and outreach efforts made by the local Watershed Districts, WCD and other agencies by including information related to water management and best management practices in its newsletter and/or website.
+(Addresses Goals/Policies/Strategies 1 and 3) - h) The City rely on and support the education and outreach efforts made by the local Watershed Districts, WCD and other agencies.
 (Addresses Goals/Policies/Strategies 1 and 8) - B. City of Scandia Funding Mechanisms and Capital Improvement Plan (CIP)